 Faith that Overcomes

 29 By faith the people16 passed through the Red Sea as if on dry ground, whereas the Egyptians, attempting to do the same, were swallowed up.
-30 By faith the walls of Jericho fell down after they were encircled for seven days.
+30 By faith the walls of Jericho fell down after being encircled for seven days.
 31 By faith the harlot Rahab did not perish with those who disobeyed,17 for she welcomed the spies in peace.
 32 And what more shall I say?
-For time would fail me to tell of Gideon, Barak, Samson, Jephthah, and also of David and Samuel and the prophets, 33 who through faith subdued kingdoms, worked righteousness,18 obtained promises, shut the mouths of lions, 34 quenched the power of fire, escaped the edge of the sword, received strength in weakness, grew mighty in battle, and put to flight the armies of the invaders.
+For time would fail me to tell of Gideon, Barak, Samson, Jephthah, and of David and Samuel and all the prophets, 33 who, through faith, subdued kingdoms, worked righteousness,18 obtained promises, shut the mouths of lions, 34 quenched the power of fire, escaped the edge of the sword, received strength in weakness, grew mighty in battle, and put to flight the armies of the invaders.
 35 Women received back their dead, raised again to life.
-Others, however, were tortured, not accepting release so that they might obtain a far better resurrection.
-36 Still others were subjected to19 mockeries and floggings, yes, even to chains and imprisonment.
-37 They were stoned and sawn in two20 and slain with the sword.
+Others, however, were tortured, not accepting release, so that they might obtain a far better resurrection.
+36 Still others were subjected to19 mockeries and floggings; yes, even to chains and imprisonment.
+37 They were stoned, sawn in two,20 and slain with the sword.
 They went about in sheepskins and goatskins.
-They were destitute, afflicted, and mistreated—38 men of whom the world was not worthy—wandering about in deserts and mountains, and hiding in caves and openings in the earth.
+They were destitute, afflicted, and mistreated— 38 men of whom the world was not worthy—wandering about in deserts and mountains, and hiding in caves and openings in the earth.

-39 Now all of these—though winning a favorable testimony due to their faith—did not receive the promise, 40 since God had provided something better for us, so that apart from us they could not be made complete.
+39 Now all of these—though winning a favorable testimony because of their faith—did not receive the promise, 40 since God had provided something better for us, so that apart from us they could not be made complete.

 - Lit. elders, ancients (i.e. men and women of stature)

 - Lit. the city having foundations

 - Lit. for the laying down of seed